H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

-In the seventies, the seminal paper of Crandall and Rabinowitz~\cite{CR} established the boundedness of $u^\star$ when $n \leq 9$ and $f$ is either the exponential $f(u)=e^u$ or a power $f(u)=(1+u)^p$ with $p>1$.
-In the mid-nineties Brezis asked for a similar result in the larger class of nonlinearities \eqref{nonl-G} (see, e.g., \cite{Brezis}), a question that gave rise to the following works, among others, cited in chronological order.
+Back to the Gel'fand problem and its extremal solution, in the seventies the seminal paper of Crandall and Rabinowitz~\cite{CR} established the boundedness of $u^\star$ when $n \leq 9$ and $f$ is either the exponential $f(u)=e^u$ or a power $f(u)=(1+u)^p$ with $p>1$.\footnote{Previously, these same nonlinearities had been studied in all detail in the radial case by Joseph and Lundgren~\cite{JL}.} In the mid-nineties Brezis asked for a similar result in the larger class of nonlinearities \eqref{nonl-G} (see, e.g., \cite{Brezis}), a question that gave rise to the following works, among others, cited in chronological order.

 Nedev~\cite{Ned00} proved the regularity of $u^\star$ for $n\leq 3$.
-In the radial case, Cabr\'e and Capella~\cite{CC} established the boundedness of every $W^{1,2}_0(B_1)$ stable radial weak solution to \eqref{eq:PDE} in the unit ball whenever $n\leq 9$, for every nonlinearity $f$.
-Back to the general nonradial case, an interior $L^\infty$ bound for stable solutions holding for all nonlinearities was established for $n\leq 4$ by Cabr\'e~\cite{C10} in 2010.
+In the radial case, Cabr\'e and Capella~\cite{CC} established the boundedness of every stable radial $W^{1,2}(B_1)$ solution to \eqref{eq:PDE} in the unit ball whenever $n\leq 9$, for every nonlinearity $f$.
+Back to the general nonradial case, an interior $L^\infty$ a priori bound for stable regular solutions holding for all nonlinearities was established for $n\leq 4$ by Cabr\'e~\cite{C10} in 2010.
 The author gave a different proof of this result more recently, in~\cite{C19}.
-Finally, the optimal dimension $n\leq 9$ has been reached in 2020, by Cabr\'e, Figalli, Ros-Oton, and Serra~\cite{CFRS}, assuming $f\ge 0$ for interior regularity, and $f\ge 0$, $f'\ge 0$, and $f''\ge 0$ for boundary regularity.
+This led to the regularity of $u^\star$ up to the boundary of convex domains when $n\leq 4$.
+The convexity assumption of the domain was nicely removed by Villegas in~\cite{Vil13}.

-The monograph~\cite{Dup} contains detailed presentations of these developments, except for those of \cite{CFRS}, which are more recent.
-The survey \cite{C17}, which is a shorter presentation of the topic, contains also most of the proofs prior to \cite{CFRS}.
+The optimal dimension $n\leq 9$ was finally reached in 2019, by Cabr\'e, Figalli, Ros-Oton, and Serra~\cite{CFRS}, assuming $f\ge 0$ for interior regularity, and $f\ge 0$, $f'\ge 0$, and $f''\ge 0$ for boundary regularity.
+More recently, \cite{C22quant} has provided quantitative proofs of two results of~\cite{CFRS} proved there by contradiction-compactness arguments.

-Some results of \cite{CFRS} were established through contradiction-compactness proofs.
-The purpose of this article is to give quantitative proofs of all of them.
+The book~\cite{Dup} contains detailed presentations of these developments, except for those of \cite{CFRS} and \cite{C22quant}, which are more recent.
+The survey \cite{C17}, which is a shorter presentation of the topic, contains also most of the proofs of the above mentioned results ---the ones prior to \cite{CFRS}.